-Giardia - The Aqueduct monitored for Giardia in the source water (Potomac River) by collecting at the Little Falls and/or Great Falls intakes every month in 2019.
-Giardia cysts were detected in nine samples with concentrations ranging from 0.093 to 0.744 cysts per liter.
+Giardia - The Aqueduct monitored for Giardia in the source water (Potomac River) by collecting at the Little Falls and/or Great Falls intakes January through November in 2020.
+Giardia cysts were detected in six samples with concentrations ranging from 0.093 to 0.465 cysts per liter.

-Cryptosporidium - The Aqueduct monitored for Cryptosporidium in the source water (Potomac River) by collecting samples from the Little Falls and/or Great Falls intakes every month in 2019.
-Cryptosporidium oocysts were detected in three samples with concentrations ranging from 0.095 to 0.279 oocysts per liter.
+Cryptosporidium - The Aqueduct monitored for Cryptosporidium in the source water (Potomac River) by collecting samples from the

+Little Falls and/or Great Falls intakes January through November in 2020.
+Cryptosporidium oocysts were detected in two samples with concentrations of 0.186 oocysts per liter.